-Over the past week, mean total inflow to the Caloosahatchee River Estuary was 1,477 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 2,021 cfs.
+Over the past week, mean total inflow to the Caloosahatchee River Estuary was 2,119 cfs (Figures ES-6 and ES-7), and the previous 30-day mean inflow was 1,934 cfs.
 For comparison, the historical provisional mean inflows from the contributing areas are shown in Figure ES-7.

-Over the past week, salinities remained the same at S-79 and Val I-75 and increased at the remaining sites in the estuary (Table ES-2 and Figures ES-8 and ES-9).
+Over the past week, salinities remained below 1 at S-79 and Val I-75 and increased at the remaining sites in the estuary (Table ES-2 and Figures ES-8 and ES-9).
 The sevenday mean salinities (Table ES-2) were in the optimal range (0-10) for tape grass in the upper estuary.
-The seven-day mean salinity values were within the optimal range for adult eastern oysters at Cape Coral and Shell Point and in the upper stressed range at Sanibel (Figure ES-10).
-The mean larval oyster recruitment rate reported by the FWRI was 0.7 spat/shell at Iona Cove and 0.7 spat/shell at Bird Island for December, which is a significant decrease at both sites from the previous month (Figures ES-11 and ES-12) indicating that the spawning season is coming to an end.
+The seven-day mean salinity values were within the optimal range for adult eastern oysters at Cape Coral and in the stressed range at Shell Point and Sanibel (Figure ES-10).
+The mean larval oyster recruitment rate reported by the FWRI was 0.7 spat/shell at Iona Cove and 0.7 spat/shell at Bird Island for December, which is a significant decrease at both sites from the previous month (Figures ES-11 and ES-12).

 Surface salinity at Val I-75 was forecast for the next two weeks using an autoregression model (Qiu and Wan, 20131) coupled with a linear reservoir model for the tidal basin.
-Model scenarios included pulse releases at S-79 ranging from 450 to 2,000 cfs with estimated tidal basin inflows of 69 cfs.
-Model results from all scenarios predict daily salinity to be 0.5 or lower and the 30-day moving average surface salinity to be 0.4 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-13).
+Model scenarios included pulse releases at S-79 ranging from 450 to 2,000 cfs with estimated tidal basin inflows of 62 cfs.
+Model results from all scenarios predict daily salinity to be 0.4 or lower and the 30-day moving average surface salinity to be 0.4 or lower at Val I-75 at the end of the two-week period (Table ES-3 and Figure ES-13).
 This keeps predicted salinities in the upper estuary within the optimal salinity range (0-10) for tape grass.